KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

     archive/testcode2       3:1   0001 push 0
     archive/testcode2       3:1   0002 store

-CodePart 0's .MainCode is an empty List<Opcode> like this:
+CodePart 0's .MainCode is an empty List&lt;Opcode&gt; like this:

     File                 Line:Col IP   opcode operand
     ----                 ----:--- ---- ---------------------

 CodePart Number 1 looks like this:

-CodePart 1's .FunctionCode is an empty List<Opcode> like this:
+CodePart 1's .FunctionCode is an empty Listx&lt;Opcode&gt; like this:

     File                 Line:Col IP   opcode operand
     ----                 ----:--- ---- ---------------------

-CodePart 1's .InitializationsCode is an empty List<Opcode> like this:
+CodePart 1's .InitializationsCode is an empty List&lt;Opcode*gt; like this:

     File                 Line:Col IP   opcode operand
     ----                 ----:--- ---- ---------------------

-CodePart 1's .MainCode is a List<Opcode> like this:
+CodePart 1's .MainCode is a List*lt;Opcode&gt; like this:

     File                 Line:Col IP   opcode operand
     ----                 ----:--- ---- ---------------------